Disclaimer: Lucas owns all. He's a very rich man.

 War!
 The Republic is losing ground in its battle with the Sith.
 Led by the Dark Lord Darth Sidious, the Sith have conquered countless worlds and brought the galaxy to its knees.
 Lured by the promise of power, disillusioned Jedi Knights are joining their ranks in droves.

-To strike fear in Republic leaders, the Sith have begun kidnapping key politicians.
-Senators and planet rulers live in total fear.
+The Sith have begun to kidnap key Republic leaders.
+Senators and monarchs live in abject fear.
 Some have resigned from office; others have joined the Sith.

-In space above the Outer Rim world of Sarna, Republic warships do battle with a Sith fleet commanded by the ruthless General Grievous.
-Infiltrating Grievous' flagship, a Jedi Knight leads a daring mission to rescue a captive Senator.
+In space above the Outer Rim world of Sarna, Republic warships are battling a Sith fleet commanded by General Grievous.
+Infiltrating Grievous' flagship, a Jedi Knight leads a daring mission to rescue a captive senator...

 The chaos was beautiful in its own violent way.

-Short-range fighters were carved apart in the crossfire of the battleships.
-One after another, A-Wings exploded, the dying screams of Jedi ringing out over the fleet's open channels.
+Fighters were carved apart in the crossfire of battleships.
+One after another, A-Wings exploded.
+The Jedi's dying screams rang out over open channels.

-Obi-Wan Kenobi wove a path through the narrow spaces between fire, drawing a wide circle around the Sith command ship to reach the docking bay on the other side.
+Obi-Wan Kenobi cut a path through the narrow gaps between fire.
+He circled the flagship to reach the docking bay on the other side.

-But before he could turn about, a stray blaster bolt rocked the ship, tearing off a chunk of the left wing, which flew back over R2D2 and drew a whining protest.
+But before he could turn about, a blaster bolt rocked the ship.
+It tore a chunk from the left wing, throwing debris over R2D2, who whined in protest.

 "Calm down, R2," a smooth voice replied.
 "We're all right.
 Shift the stabilizers to compensate."

-The droid complied and the ship steadied slightly, but they wouldn't survive another hit.
+The droid steadied the ship, but they wouldn't survive another hit.

 Obi-Wan brought the A-Wing around, grimacing as it lurched to one side.
-He could see the docking bay of Grievous' battleship now.
-The shields were down, like he'd known they would be, as a new batch of fighters prepared to launch.
+He could see the docking bay now.
+The shields were down as a batch of fighters prepared to launch.

-"This might be one of our more memorable landings," the Jedi quipped, dodging fire as he made his approach.
+"Should be a happy landing," he quipped, dodging fire in his approach.
 "Not too fast now, R2..."

-The A-Wing crashed into the open bay, wiping out some engineering droids and side-swiping the ships they were servicing.
-Obi-Wan's fighter skidded across the hanger with a metal-on-metal howl before finally gnashing to a halt.
+The A-Wing crashed into the bay, wiping out droids and the ships they were servicing.
+Obi-Wan's fighter skidded across the hanger with a metal-on-metal howl before gnashing to a halt.

-Two dozen battle droids surrounded the vessel on all sides.
+Two dozen droids surrounded the vessel on all sides.

 "Careful with this one," the nasally leader warned.

-They waited in silence, casting glances at one another.
-R2 let out a shrill beep, drawing their attention, before the cockpit window shot into the air and Obi-Wan followed with a graceful leap.
+They waited in silence, casting glances at each other.
+R2 let out a shrill beep, drawing their attention, before the cockpit window shot into the air.
+Obi-Wan followed with a graceful leap.

-The rest of the droids attacked en masse, but he deflected their shots back at them and cut through the remainder with easy strokes of his lightsbaer.
+The rest of the droids attacked.
+He deflected their shots, cutting through the platoon with easy strokes of his saber.

-When the last one fell, Obi-Wan took a moment to admire his handiwork.
-R2's self-conscious mewl drew the Master's eyes.
+When the last one fell, Obi-Wan stood back to admire his work.
+He looked at the A-Wing when R2 mewled.

-"Well you can come out now," Obi-Wan encouraged with a smirk.
-As R2 cautiously descended, the Jedi added, "And a lot of help you were."
+"Well, you can come out now," said Obi-Wan.
+As R2 cautiously descended, the Jedi added: "And a lot of help you were."

 R2 beeped petulantly.

 "Sure, sure.
 You'll get the next ones," Obi-Wan said, sweeping his eyes over the bay.
-When his gaze landed on the elevator, he gestured for R2 to follow.
-"All right, come on.
+They landed on an elevator.
+"Come on, R2.
 Stay close."

-R2 beeped in the affirmative, connecting his port to the computer panel.
-In a matter of seconds, he relayed the data orally.
+R2 beeped affirmatively, connecting to the computer.
+In a matter of seconds, he relayed the data.

 "What's on Deck 47?"
 Obi-Wan asked.
-R2's reply drew a frown from the Jedi.
+He frowned at R2's reply.
 "The General's Quarters?
 Hmm.
 That's an observation chamber; it's not where you'd keep a prisoner.
 I suspect this is a trap."

 The droid whined uneasily.

 "What are you complaining about?
-You get to wait in the elevator; I'm doing all the leg work, as usual."
+I'm doing all the leg work, as usual."

-Obi-Wan allowed himself a moment of introspection.
+Obi-Wan tugged on his beard.
 He thought of the hostage, his friend of many years.
-He'd tried to recuse himself from the mission, explained he wasn't capable of detachment, of putting duty above feeling, but his concerns were dismissed by Yoda.
+He'd tried to recuse himself on the grounds that his attachment was problematic.
+But Yoda dismissed his concerns.

-The chamber had a foreboding look about it, all black and gray and red with pale yellow lights that spawned shadows throughout.
-On the far side, near enormous windows that revealed the dogfight in space, the hostage sat in an ornate chair with her wrists shackled down.
+The chamber was foreboding, all black and gray.
+Pale yellow lights spawned shadows throughout.
+On the far side, near a massive window showing the dogfight in space, the hostage sat shackled in an ornate chair.

 "Obi-Wan," she breathed.
 "How did you get in here?"

-"Later," he said quickly, flicking his wrist to remove her metal bonds.
+"Later," he said, flicking his wrist to remove her shackles.
 "We need to get moving."

-He gestured to the main door.
-"If we can just get—"
+Obi-Wan gestured to the main door.
+"We can take—"

-Obi-Wan snapped his mouth shut as the door slid open to reveal a man in a black cloak.
-The man walked to the edge of the platform, looking down on them, before drawing back his hood.
-Obi-Wan met the cold gaze of Quinlan Vos, a hard-looking brute with gaunt features made sharper by the taint of the Dark Side within him.
-His eyes, once black, were a deep shade of yellow now.
-On either side of him stood two combat droids brandishing electrostaffs.
+His mouth snapped shut as the door slid open.
+A man in a black cloak walked to the edge of the platform, drawing back his hood.
+Obi-Wan met the cold stare of Quinlan Vos.
+His yellow eyes were set shallowly, seeming ready to fall from his sharp, gaunt face.
+On either side of him were two droids brandishing electrostaffs.